moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/integrate_bi_tools/powerbi/index.md

     - **model.bim:** Power BI uses the `.bim` file to generate queries and manage interactions with the dataset.
 When you build reports or dashboards in Power BI, it references this semantic model to ensure the correct structure is applied to the data.
 - **public-productaffinity.pbip:** This file is a Power BI project template or configuration file.
 Power BI uses files like `.pbip` or `.pbix` to encapsulate reports, datasets, and visualizations.
 The `.pbip` file ties together the semantic model and report definitions from the other folders, acting as the entry point for working on the project in Power BI Desktop or the Power BI service.

-### **Step 3: Open the File in Power BI and Connect**
+### **Step 3: Open the file in Power BI and connect**

-Open the `public_productaffinity` file in Power BI.
+Open the `public_productaffinity.pbip` file in Power BI.
 A popup will appear prompting you to enter your 'DataOS username' and 'API key'.

 ![powerbi_ui.png](/learn/dp_consumer_learn_track/integrate_bi_tools/powerbi/powerbi_ui.png)